-We firmly believe that literacy is life: Communicating and understanding each other are the foundations of progress.
-We strive to equip all students with strong literacy skills to allow them to reach their full potential.
+We firmly believe that literacy is life: communicating and understanding each other are the foundations of progress.
+We strive to equip all students with strong literacy skills to lead them to their full potential.

 These are some of the grammar areas we cover: